 The first line of defense is to inspect the subtitle or closed caption settings on your TV, console, or streaming gadget.
 If they remain on, there’s a possibility the preference might override the in-app settings.

-Another thing you can do is inspect the CBS All Access setting via the main in-app menu.
+Another thing you can do is inspect the Paramount+ setting via the main in-app menu.
 To access this, you should press the asterisk button on your remote and navigate to Captions.
 Then make sure they’re Off.

-CBS All Access doesn’t feature an option to change just the text size, but there’s no reason to worry.
+Paramount+ doesn’t feature a setting to change just the text size, but there’s no reason to worry.
 The subtitle settings on your streaming device or TV might have that option.
-Navigate to the Subtitles or CC Setting on the device and try to find the option to tweak the text size.
+Navigate to the Subtitles or CC Setting and try to find the feature to tweak the text size.

-If that doesn’t work, a neat hack is to actually change the font size, something we’ll discuss in the following section.
+If that doesn’t work, a neat hack is to change the font size.

-Yes, it can and you’re doing this from the CC menu that appears on the playback screen.
-So, use your remote or mouse to access the menu.
+Yes, the font size gets changed from the CC menu that appears on the playback screen.
+Use your remote or mouse to access the menu.
 The font size should be the first option on the far left.

 There are three sizes to choose from—Small, Normal, and Large.
-You should know that the Large font size might be too big when streaming on mobile devices.
+You should know that the Large font size might appear too big when streaming on mobile devices.

-Out-of-sync subtitles are a rare glitch on CBS all Access.
-And if you’re using the default subtitles, they follow the framerate of the given video.
+Out-of-sync subtitles are a rare glitch on Paramount+.
+And if you’re using the default subtitles, they should follow the framerate of the given video.

-Nevertheless, if the subtitles start lagging or speeding up, it’s best to exit the playback and then try to play the video again.
+Nevertheless, if the subtitles start lagging or speeding up, it’s best to exit the playback and then try to replay the video.
 Another trick is to disable the subtitles, then enable them again.

-While you’re at it, move down the video timeline to make sure the subtitles are synced all the way through.
+While you’re at it, move down the video timeline to make sure the subtitles get synced all the way through.